jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/12_project.rst

     def project_first(p, q):
         return True

-  and the :doc:`/exceptions/AssertionError` is now for the third case
+  and the :ref:`AssertionError` is now for the third case
 * before I add a condition for it, this looks similar to ``logical_equality``, ``exclusive_disjunction``, ``negate_first`` and ``negate_second`` because 2 out of the 4 cases have the same return value.
 I see that

   * when ``p == True`` the result is :doc:`True </data_structures/booleans/booleans>`